christy8059/github-tutorial/README.md

 _To make a repository on C9_
 1. Open your terminal and double check if your in your workspace. ![](workspace.png)
 2. Then in the terminal type `mkdir` (make directory) to make a new repo.
 3. Then `cd` (change directory) into the folder that.
+4. You would have to initalize the repository.
+Therefore you type `git init`.
+    * Lets say you initalized it in the wrong place.
+To undo that you can type `rm -rf .git`.
-4. After you make the folder you can create a file using `touch.txt`.
+5. After you make the folder you can create a file using `touch.txt`.
-5. To open the file you can type `c9 file name` and you can start typing in the file.
+6. To open the file you can type `c9 file name` and you can start typing in the file.
-6. After you make your changes you'll need to add to your work to the staging area by typing `add .`.
+7. After you make your changes you'll need to add to your work to the staging area by typing `add .`.
-7. After you add to the staging are you would want to commit your work.
+8. After you add to the staging are you would want to commit your work.
 (Meaning to actually take the snapshot of your staging area) You would type `commit -m "message"`.
 The -m just means message.
-8. After commiting you push it to github using `git push`, but since you're not connected to your github you would have to connect it first. (only if you made a repo on Github already)
+9. After commiting you push it to github using `git push`, but since you're not connected to your github you would have to connect it first. (only if you made a repo on Github already)
-9. To connect them you would type `git remote add origin git@github.com:username/nameofrepo.git` and then `git push -u origin master`.
+10. To connect them you would type `git remote add origin git@github.com:username/nameofrepo.git` and then `git push -u origin master`.
 10. Afterwards you can go back to your shell and type `git push`, and it will push it to github.